 There may be a small population of imperial woodpeckers left in the wild but it is possible that this species is extinct due to hunting and habitat loss.
 Read on to learn more about imperial woodpeckers.

-The mauritius fody's population is suffering as a result of the destruction of its native forest and nest predation.
-Read on to learn more about the mauritius fody.
+The loggerhead sea turtle population is dwindling in size as a result of accidental capture in fishing gear.
+Read on to learn more about the loggerhead sea turtle.